Leafwing-Studios/fop-rules/docs/character-options/classes/bladesworn.md

 ### Rhythmic Intensity: Stand Your Ground

 At level 1, you stand firm in the face of overwhelming odds, bolstered by the heft of your blows.
 Once per round, you may spend 1 essence to enhance your basic attacks (including those made using a counterattack).
+The number of remaining uses resets at the start of each of your turns.

 When you use this feature, your enhanced basic attacks grant yu 3 \* Rhythm + Presence absorption.
 Like usual, this absorption gain is doubled on a critical hit.
 This effect is not halved if you use a counterattack that halves efficacy, or by changes to efficacy caused by various weapon modes.